prajaktakap00r/NextJS/README.md

 - components that are pre rendered on the serverbut then potentially also on client
 - opt in via "use client" directive
 - client side interactivity ( like use react hooks it's not possible in server side)

+- fill is used in image component to tell to take in height and width automatically

+## SQL LITE Database
+` npm install better-sqlite3 `